-What do magic and e-readers have in common?
+What do magic and ebook tablets have in common?
 Award-winning author Nnedi Okorafor

 Since Worldreader Mobile launched in early 2012, we’ve added two thousand books to our original 1,000 book offering.
 Despite the deluge of content, a few of our first, most popular stories have refused to budge from our top ten list.
 One such story, which has logged over 420 reader hours, and consistently attracts an average of 2,000 readers a month is The Girl With the Magic Hands by Nnedi Okorafor.